 Letter of Consent

-A Letter of Consent (LOC) is an authorization certificate issued by Singapore's Ministry of Manpower (MON) that allows eligible Dependant’s Pass, LTVP or LTVP+ holders to work for a Singapore company.
+A Letter of Consent (LOC) is an authorization certificate issued by Singapore's Ministry of Manpower (MOM) that allows eligible LTVP or LTVP+ holders and business owners to work for a Singapore company.
 This article provides an overview of the requirements and procedure to obtain an LOC in Singapore.

 This article covers the following: